mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 This is life, for him.
 You can understand it, you know?
 What is life?
 Life is just like a maple leaf is falling.
 “Falling” means your life is marching toward death. *[He chuckles.]* Marching to the graveyard.
 And on the way to the grave, what happens?
 Showing your back, showing your front – that’s it.
 Showing crying, showing pleasure – showing suffering, always.
 This is life.

 Somebody asked me to write a calligraphy, so I added one more thing: death.
 And about death I said, “When [fall of the maple leaf] is taking place, it is no failure [to] fall.”
 Do you understand?
 It is no failure in [falling].
 In other words, right in the midst of falling, there is no failure.
-Do you understand?

 “No failure” means completely beyond success and failure: just going. *[He laughs.]* No way.
 This is life; this is death.
 Because death is completely beyond.